Jozty/website/content/functions/not.md

 ---
-title: not function
+title: Not function
-description: a thorough tour of not function
+description: Complement the given value
+keywords: Not
 ---

 ## Not